WoTTsecurity/agent/README.md

 #### Note on the build process

-* The build process is utilizing [multi-stage docker build](https://docs.docker.com/develop/develop-images/multistage-build/) to make sure we don't need to include all tools in the runtime environment.
+The build process is utilizing [multi-stage docker build](https://docs.docker.com/develop/develop-images/multistage-build/) to make sure we don't need to include all tools in the runtime environment.
+For more information, see the [Dockerfile](https://github.com/WoTTsecurity/agent/blob/master/Dockerfile).

 ## Installation:  Python runtime (advanced)